 - a.
 Excess emissions: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping which is specifically defined, or stated to be, excess emissions by an applicable requirement) - i.
 None required to be reported in accordance with Condition 6.1.4. - b.
 Exceedances: (means for the purpose of this Condition and Condition 6.1.4, any condition that is detected by monitoring or record keeping that provides data in terms of an emission limitation or standard and that indicates that emissions (or opacity) do not meet the applicable emission limitation or standard consistent with the averaging period specified for averaging the results of the monitoring) - i.
-Any 12-consecutive month during which 40 tons or more of SO2 is emitted from 8C and 8D Boilers (Source Codes 98 and 99). - c.
+Any period during which the twelve-month rolling total of: - (A) Volatile organic compounds (VOC) is emitted to the atmosphere in an amount equal to or in excess of 250 tons. - (B) Amount of gypsum processed throughout the facility exceeds 1,500,000 tons. - (C) Amount of fuel oil fired in fuel-burning sources exceeds 7,042,300 gallons. - (D) Any single hazardous air pollutant (HAP) is discharged into the atmosphere in an amount equal to or exceeding 10 tons. - (E) Any combination of hazardous air pollutant (HAPs) is discharged into the atmosphere in amounts equal to or exceeding 25 tons. - ii.
+Any incident of combustion of fuel oil, in any fuel-burning source, that does not meet specification for fuel oil numbers 1 and 2 as defined by ASTM D396, Standard Specifications of Fuel Oils. - c.
 Excursions: (means for the purpose of this Condition and Condition 6.1.4, any departure from an indicator range or value established for monitoring consistent with any averaging period specified for averaging the results of the monitoring) - i.
-For the sources specified in Condition 5.2.1, any two consecutive required daily determinations of visible emissions from the same source for which visible emissions are above the opacity action level. - ii.
-Any visible emissions or mechanical failure or malfunction discovered by the walk through described in Condition 5.2.4 that are not eliminated or corrected within 24 hours of first discovering the visible emissions or mechanical failure or malfunction. - iii.
-Any 3-hour block average temperature at the inlet of any baghouse specified in Condition 5.2.3 that exceeds the maximum inlet baghouse temperature of 300 degF.
+For the sources specified in Condition 5.2.2, any two consecutive required daily determinations of visible emissions for which either visible emissions are present or are above the opacity action level, whichever is applicable; - Any visible emissions or mechanical failure or malfunction discovered by the walk through described in Condition 5.2.5 that are not eliminated or corrected within 24 hours of first discovering the visible emissions or mechanical failure or malfunction;